Sessions may fire top FBI official before pension eligibility

-WASHINGTON — The FBI's Office of Professional Responsibility has recommended the firing of former FBI Deputy Director Andrew McCabe, who remains on the payroll — a move that could put the veteran official's pension at risk, according to officials familiar with the process.
+WASHINGTON — The FBI's Office of Professional Responsibility has recommended the firing of former FBI Deputy Director Andrew McCabe, who remains on the payroll — a move that could put his pension at risk, according to officials familiar with the process.

-The recommendation is now before Attorney General Jeff Sessions.
-OPR has already determined that McCabe should be fired and it's now up to Sessions whether to reverse that recommendation or to accept it.
+It is now up to Attorney General Jeff Sessions whether to reverse that recommendation or to accept it.

-McCabe — who has been attacked by President Donald Trump and other Republicans for alleged anti-Trump bias inside the FBI — is due to retire this weekend.
-If Sessions were to fire him before then, it would place McCabe's federal pension at risk.
+McCabe — who has been attacked by President Donald Trump and other Republicans for alleged anti-Trump bias inside the FBI — has announced his intention to retire, effective this weekend.
+If Sessions fires him before then, it would jeopardize McCabe's federal pension.

-The OPR recommendation that he be thrown off the payroll follows an internal report from the DOJ inspector general that concluded McCabe was not fully forthcoming in answers about whether he talked to a reporter about the FBI's investigation of the Clinton Foundation.
+The OPR recommendation that McCabe be thrown off the payroll follows an internal report from the DOJ inspector general that concluded he was not fully forthcoming in answers about whether he talked to a reporter concerning the FBI's investigation into the Clinton Foundation.
+The IG report has not been made public, but may be released soon.

 When it became public in January the McCabe had decided to step aside, FBI Director Chris Wray made it clear in a message to all bureau employees at that time that his departure was tied to the inspector general report.

-Several sources familiar with McCabe's move told NBC News that he made his decision to retire as a result of a meeting with Wray in which the inspector general's investigation was discussed.
+Several sources familiar with McCabe's move told NBC News that he made the decision to retire as a result of a meeting with Wray in which the inspector general's investigation was discussed.

-The Department of Justice won't comment directly on the OPR report and Sessions' upcoming decision.
+The Department of Justice won't comment directly on the OPR report or Sessions' upcoming decision, which was first reported by The New York Times.

-"The Department follows a prescribed process by which an employee may be terminated," DOJ said.
-"That process includes recommendations from career employees and no termination decision is final until the conclusion of that process.
+"The department follows a prescribed process by which an employee may be terminated," the DOJ said.
+"That process includes recommendations from career employees, and no termination decision is final until the conclusion of that process.
 We have no personnel announcements at this time."

-Officials familiar with what's happening said Sessions will act on the OPR finding soon.
-The expectation is that he will accept it and fire McCabe.
+Officials familiar with what's happening said Sessions will act on the OPR recommendations soon.
+The expectation is that the attorney general will accept it and fire McCabe.

 Trump has been critical of McCabe and even tweeted that he was "racing the clock" in an attempt to retire with full benefits.